Every man is a divinity in disguise, a god playing the fool.― Ralph Waldo Emerson

 - Creativity and inspiration

-- Enhancement of intuition and personal gifts
+- Enhancement of intuition and spiritual/personal gifts

 - Greater tolerance and patience

-- Developing a mystical perception of life
+- Development of a mystical perception of life

 - Cultivating unconditional love for self and others